SEE OUR ESG TIMELINE ARCHIVE

 Our ESG timeline sets out recent and expected UK and EU legal and regulatory developments relating to ESG and wider sustainable business topics.
 The timeline can be filtered according to your business type or the relevant ESG theme.

 The timeline will be maintained.
-The last major update was in January 2023.
+The last major update was in February 2025.
+For a comprehensive overview, view our ESG Timeline Archive from 2021, 2022, and 2023.

 Now Reading